RRanddom/tf-bilinear-cnn/README.md

 I also steal some ideas from https://github.com/HaoMood/bilinear-cnn and https://github.com/abhaydoke09/Bilinear-CNN-TensorFlow

-### TODO
+### Recent Change

-1. More advanced input pipelines should be applied to accelerate the training/testing process, current method is quiet stupid.
+I refactor the training/testing code with tf.estimator API